 Assistant director (legal and democratic services) & monitoring officer - Amber Valley Borough Council, Town Hall, Ripley, Derbyshire, DE5 3BT

 Petitions can also be presented to a meeting of the full council.
 Dates of these meetings can be found under council meetings.
-If you would like to present your petition to the council, or would like your councillor or someone else to present it on your behalf, please contact Chris Potter on 01773 841397 at least 10 working days before the meeting and he will talk you through the process.
+If you would like to present your petition to the council, or would like your councillor or someone else to present it on your behalf, please telephone 01773 841397 at least 10 working days before the meeting and he will talk you through the process.
 If your petition has received 1,200 signatures or more it will also be scheduled for a council debate and if this is the case, we will let you know whether this will happen at the same meeting or a later meeting of the council.